Cuba's cars are still classy.

 “Seven Little Girls Sitting in the Back Seat” (1959) I suppose the next song might be the result of this back seat activity.

 It isn’t hard to see that in the fifties, cars were the stuff of dreams for young men in North America.

 Above is a 1957 Pontiac Super Chief used as a taxi in Havana Cuba.

-The 1953 Chevrolet Bel Air did not have the angel attached to the hood ornament.
-It is only when I came home and started to examine the photos we took that I realized that these cars have been modified to some degree.
+The original 1953 Chevrolet Bel Air did not have the angel attached to the hood ornament.

 1957 Dodge Custom